Phạm Văn Đồng: Second Indochinese War

-During 1954 he served as Vice-Premier and Minister of Foreign Affairs.
-At the 5th session of the DRV First National Assembly convocation (1955), Dong was appointed as Prime Minister.
-Ho Chi Minh had suffered several stokes in the early 1960s, causing him to largely retire from the day-to-day management of North Vietnam.
+Ho Chi Minh had suffered several strokes in the early 1960s, causing him to largely retire from the day-to-day management of North Vietnam.
 Owing to Ho's absence, Đồng became the face of North Vietnam during the war with the United States, as he was the one who usually spoke to foreign diplomats and journalists.
-He was known to have close links with the Chinese government, which helped fund the conflict with South Vietnam.
+He was known to have close links with the Chinese government, which helped fund the conflict with South Vietnam and economic development of North Vietnam.
 He was also one of the figures involved in peace talks to end the conflict under the administrations of Lyndon B. Johnson and Richard Nixon.

-In 1963, Đồng was involved in the "Maneli affair", named after Mieczysław Maneli, the Polish commissioner to the International Control Commission.
+In 1963, Đồng played a part in the "Maneli affair", named after Mieczysław Maneli, the Polish commissioner to the International Control Commission.
 In May 1963 Đồng told Maneli he was interested in his peace plan calling for a federation of the two Vietnams, saying that just as long as the American advisers left South Vietnam "we can come to an agreement with any Vietnamese".
 Reflecting the problems imposed by the drought in North Vietnam, Đồng told Maneli that he was willing to accept a ceasefire which would be followed up by a barter trade with coal from North Vietnam being exchanged for rice from South Vietnam.
+That proposal ultimately went nowhere in the face of resistance from both the government of South Vietnam and the United States and opposition by North Vietnam's allies.

 In 1964–65, Đồng was involved in the so-called "Seaborn Mission", meeting with the diplomat J. Blair Seaborn, who served as the Canadian Commissioner to the International Control Commission.
 On 8 June 1964, Đồng met Seaborn in Hanoi.
 Seaborn had an offer from President Johnson promising billions of American economic aid and diplomatic recognition of North Vietnam in exchange for North Vietnam ending its attempts to overthrow the government of South Vietnam.
-Seaborn also warned that Johnson had told him that he was considering a strategic bombing campaign against North Vietnam if his offer was rejected. Đồng told Seaborn that the American terms were unacceptable as he demanded the end of American assistance to South Vietnam; South Vietnam to become neutral in the Cold War; and for the National Liberation Front, better known as the Viet Cong, to take part in a coalition government in Saigon.
+Seaborn also warned that Johnson had told him that he was considering a strategic bombing campaign against North Vietnam if his offer was rejected. Đồng told Seaborn that the American terms were unacceptable, as he demanded the end of American assistance to South Vietnam; South Vietnam to become neutral in the Cold War; and for the National Liberation Front, better known as the Viet Cong, to take part in a coalition government in Saigon.